nginxinc/mra-auth-proxy/README.md

 the Auth Proxy service is not meant to function as a standalone service.

 There are detailed instructions about the service below, and in order to get started quickly, you can follow these simple instructions to quickly build the image.
-Using this quickstart method,

 0. (Optional) If you don't already have an NGINX Plus license, you can request a temporary developer license [here](https://www.nginx.com/developer-license/ "Developer License Form").
 If you do have a license, then skip to the next step.